Use Your Eyes When Sailing. Using your eyes effectively whilst racing takes plenty of discipline and practice.

 If you are back in the fleet, you need to analyse how you can work your way through the boats ahead.

 Think about what staying on the lifted tack may do and what that may mean as you approach a mark, a small gain here may put you in a world of pain as boats come together further up the track.

 Might the better tactic be to take a short dig on a knock but which will mean that you are in a better position approaching the mark compared to the boats you are racing.

 The best way to train your eyes is to spend more time on the water and there is no substitute to having been in that situation before and having the experience to interpret it and respond accordingly.

 A good pair of Sunglasses are essential because they heighten the contrast made by the ripples on the water of an approaching puff and they help you also see the direction that the puff is moving.

 Get used to looking for all things that are coming at you no matter whether they are puffs, waves or other boats.

 Be actively looking ahead and around the course and avoid simply staring at the bow as it goes through the water or the sails and telltales.

-The simple message is keep your eyes out of the boat and be continually evaluating the ever changing chess board of wind, waves and boats on your racetrack.
+The simple message is to keep your eyes out of the boat and be continually evaluating the ever-changing chess board of wind, waves and boats on your racetrack.